nicolodiamante/dotfiles/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/nicolodiamante/dotfiles/HEAD/bootstrap.sh)"
 ```

 The script will first attempt to clone the repository to `~/Library/Mobile Documents/com~apple~CloudDocs`, which is the path to the iCloud Drive directory for the user.
-If iCloud Drive is not available, the script will then clone the repository to `~` which is a local directory on the user's system.<br/><br/>
+If iCloud Drive is not available, the script will then clone the repository to `~` which is a local directory on the user's system.
+<br><br>

 ### Install Manually